Lexicographic shellability of sects: Shelling

+\textbf{($D_0$ non-empty)} In this case, our action index $t$ gives us $a_t=0$.
+We let $mcc_\tau(\gamma)$ be the clan obtained by applying the appropriate covering move to the free $ff$-rise $(i_t, j_v)$ or $fe$-rise $(i_t,i_m)$.
+The label given to this covering relation will be $(0,v)$, and the fact that $mcc_\tau(\gamma)\leq\tau$ follows from \cite[Lemma 4.3]{can19}, once again comparing on the level of partial permutations. \end{proof}

-The following is immediate from the construction of $mcc_\tau(\gamma)$, based on the definition of the action index $t$ and cover value $v$. \begin{lemma} Under the standard edge-labelling, $L(\gamma, mcc_\tau(\gamma))$ has the smallest label among the labels on edges to atoms of the interval $[\gamma,\tau]$. \end{lemma} Theorem~\ref{thm:main} follows immediately from our next result, which completes the argument that our standard labelling provides a lexicographic shelling of $\mc{C}_{p,q}^\lambda$. \begin{theorem} The standard edge-labelling is an $EL$-labelling of $\mc{C}^\lambda_{p,q}$. \end{theorem} \begin{proof} Let $[\gamma,\tau]$ be an interval in $\mc{C}_{p,q}^\lambda$ for a given valid $\lambda$.
-Then consider the maximal chain $\gamma\lessdot \gamma_1\lessdot \dots \lessdot \gamma_n=\tau$ where $\gamma_{i+1}=mcc_\tau(\gamma_i)$.
+The following is immediate from the construction of $mcc_\tau(\gamma)$, based on the definitions of $t$ and $v$. \begin{lemma} Under the standard edge-labeling, $L(\gamma, mcc_\tau(\gamma))$ has the smallest label among the labels on edges to atoms of the interval $[\gamma,\tau]$. \end{lemma} Theorem~\ref{thm:main} follows immediately from our next result, which completes the argument that our standard labeling provides a lexicographic shelling of $\mc{C}_{p,q}^\lambda$. \begin{theorem} The standard edge-labeling is an EL-labeling of $\mc{C}^\lambda_{p,q}$. \end{theorem} \begin{proof} Let $[\gamma,\tau]$ be an interval in $\mc{C}_{p,q}^\lambda$ for a given valid $\lambda$.
+Then consider the maximal chain $\gamma=\gamma_0\lessdot \gamma_1\lessdot \dots \lessdot \gamma_n=\tau$ where $\gamma_{i+1}=mcc_\tau(\gamma_i)$.
 By Lemma~\ref{lem:atom labels}, this chain is lexicographically smallest among the maximal chains in $[\gamma,\tau]$.
-Furthermore, its labels are weakly increasing since the minimal covering clan is defined at each stage by: \begin{enumerate} \item First moving the smallest non-zero symbols of $\phi_{\gamma_i}$ into the non-zero positions of $\phi_\tau$, or introducing non-zero symbols of $\phi_{\gamma_i}$ as necessary, giving priority entry points where this can be done with the smallest possible label. \item Then swapping non-zero symbols to ascend in Bruhat order, beginning with the smallest out-of-place symbols. \end{enumerate} Next we argue that any other maximal chain will have a descent among its labels.
-If $\gamma\lessdot \rho\neq \gamma_1$ is another covering relation then $L(\gamma,\rho)=(l_1,l_2)>L(\gamma,\gamma_1)=(a_t,v)$.
-We can argue that in every chain of $[\rho, \tau]$, there is a covering relation with label that is smaller than $(l_1,l_2)$ so that any maximal chain $\gamma<\rho<\dots <\tau$ must not be weakly increasing.
+Furthermore, its labels are weakly increasing since the minimal covering clan is defined at each stage by: \begin{enumerate} \item First moving the smallest non-zero symbols of $\phi_{\gamma_i}$ into the non-zero positions of $\phi_\tau$, or introducing non-zero symbols of $\phi_{\gamma_i}$ as necessary, giving priority to entry points where this can be done with the smallest possible label. \item Then swapping non-zero symbols to ascend in Bruhat order, beginning with the smallest out-of-place symbols. \end{enumerate} Next we argue that any other maximal chain will have a descent among its labels.
+If $\gamma\lessdot \rho\neq \gamma_1$ is another covering relation, then $L(\gamma,\rho)=(l_1,l_2)>L(\gamma,\gamma_1)=(a_t,v)$.
+We can argue that in every chain of $[\rho, \tau]$, there is a covering relation with label that is smaller than $(l_1,l_2)$, so that any maximal chain $\gamma<\rho<\dots <\tau$ must not be weakly increasing.
 We will divide this into cases according to whether $l_1>a_t$, or $l_1=a_t$ and $l_2>v$.

 \begin{enumerate} \item \textbf{($l_1>a_t$)} If $a_t\neq 0$, then we know that $a_t<b_t$, so at some point this symbol will need to be increased to reach $b_t$ in the partial permutation of $\tau$.
 Any covering move that increases $a_t$ has first label equal to $a_t$, so in any saturated chain of the interval $[\rho,\tau]$ there is a covering relation with first label $a_t<l_1$, creating a descent.
 In case $a_t=0<l_1$, then there is a position $k_0\leq t$ with $a_{k_0}=0\neq b_{k_0}$.
 In any saturated chain of $[\rho,\tau]$ there is then a covering relation with first label $0<l_1$ required to increase the value of $a_{k_0}$, creating a descent.